Smectic and soap bubble optofluidic lasers: Discussion

 In conclusion, we demonstrated lasing in soap and smectic bubbles.
 Compared to solid or droplet microcavities, bubbles are made of a very thin film of fluid, resulting in truly unique optical and mechanical properties.
 The size of a bubble laser can easily be changed by a factor of 10 or more in real time.
-Due to free space light coupling, and their relatively large size, the excitation and collection of light is extremely easy and convenient.
-Only a multimode fiber and a simple lens are needed.
+Only a multimode fiber and a simple lens are needed to pump the bubble and observe the lasing.
 The smectic bubbles have a completely uniform thickness down to a molecular level.
 The thin walls support only a single optical mode, therefore they can be employed as tunable laser sources with frequency-comb like emission, with orders of magnitude larger tunability compared to solid microlasers.
 Small thickness also results in small weight and therefore almost perfectly spherical shape.
 The bubbles are extremely stable in time and could in principle survive indefinitely.
 Lastly, the bubbles are very easy to form, not requiring any complicated manufacturing procedures and if a bubble is destroyed, a new one can be formed within seconds.
 These outstanding properties enable a number of prominent applications.
 Their exceptional sensitivity enables sensing of electric field and pressure with record high sensitivity, resolution and dynamic range.
 In future, they could be also used to measure other quantities, which change the bubble shape, such as air flow or magnetic field by doping with magnetic particles.
+On the opposite, to enhance the stability of the bubbles, they could be made solid, by either cooling them to crystallize or using polymerizable liquid crystals or liquid crystal elastomers \cite{jampani2019liquid}.
 Apart from the demonstrated applications, the bubble lasers could be used in future to study thin films and basic phenomena such as for example cavity optomechanics \cite{aspelmeyer2014cavity,kim2013cavity,asano2016observation}.